 |Arapahoe Community College.
 Date unknown.|

 Dr. Crawfurd, who had been so instrumental in AJC's growth (400%) and speedy accreditation, retired in 1972.
 In 1974, the college finally moved into its four-story permanent campus building, which the school newspaper called "the Grey Monster."
 The concrete structure contained 197,000 square feet, and a subsequent annex in 1977 added another 84,000 square feet.
 Designed to serve 4,000 students, enrollment immediately soared to that level.
 Other buildings around campus continued to be used, and the old West School building was renamed North Building and received extensive renovations in 1983.
 The Art and Design Center, on the corner of Alamo St. and Prince St., was opened in 1990 and is the home to the college's art, fine art, design and technology programs.
 The University Center of Chaparral near Parker opened in spring 2001 through a unique consortium of Arapahoe Community College, the University of Colorado at Denver, the University of Denver and the Douglas County School District.
-Distance learning programs are also offered by Arapahoe Community College and web-based instruction continues to expand.
+It was renamed Arapahoe Community College Parker Campus in 2010.
+Remote learning programs are also offered by Arapahoe Community College and have expanded in recent years.

 |Front entrance of Arapahoe Community College, 2015.
 Photo by Amelia Martinez.|